Aiman-Ra/Setting-Up-a-Honeypot-in-Azure/README.md

 ## Program Walk-through

 ### Micrsoft Defender for Cloud
-To begin, search for `Micrsoft Defender for Cloud` and enable it, then add your machine to it and navigate to `Environment Settings` on the left.
+To begin, head to Microsft Azure to search for `Micrsoft Defender for Cloud` and enable it, then add your machine to it and navigate to `Environment Settings` on the left.
 <p align="center">
  <img src="https://i.imgur.com/UR1GyXc.png" height="80%" width="80%"/>